hscottvo/obsidian-vault/Winter 2024/CS202/14 - IO, Storage Devices, and File Systems.md

 - want higher bandwidth: _want to transfer large group of blocks sequentially_
 	- seek & rotation time kind of wasted, not doing any actually writing or anything
 	- sequential reads: minimize seek/rotation time
+### Flash
+- challenge: write size different from read size
+- edit?
+Have to erase and rewrite onto the erased block
+#### Write Amplification
+- instead of a page, invalidate old pages and rewrite to another section of the block
+- single write attempt can trigger garbage collection (lot of time)
+#### Deletes
+- deleting file doesn't wipe the page. just the metadata
+	- GC doesn't know this, will copy dead files
+	- new command `trim` can tell what exactly needs to be GC'd
+## Interfacing Storage Device and File System
+### Logical Block Addressing
+- most are linear addressable
+	- interface for OS. doesn't need to know
+	- if OS does know, can be more efficient
+- filesystems can just map where the data should be located on which position in teh device
+## Files
+- has data itself and the metadata
+- directories stored as a specific type of file. stored just like a file in the storage device
+- content of the file: list of entries in the directories, metadata for directory
+- slide 36: passwd group etc is metadata
+### Core FS Objects
+- `superblock` - all the global metadata
+	- usually 1st block
+### Zooming in on Inode
+- too small block size -> waste a lot of space on metadata
+- in order to keep inode size small and fixed size, but still support larger files, can use multiple levels of dereferencing
+- inodes htemself doesn't keep track of file paths
+	- only location of logical addressing space of where the data is located